sahilarora-1/OpenCV_codes/readme.md

 ✅ Stops and saves video with a single key press (q)
 ✅ Includes proper error handling for camera issues

+# image Filtering
+**Gaussian_blur**

+This file will help to apply Gaussian blur which will smooth the image

 # ⚙️ Requirements